Nick Maton Player Props: Tigers vs. Brewers

 Nick Maton At The Plate

-- Maton has two doubles, three home runs and 10 walks while batting .129.
+- Maton is hitting .147 with two doubles, four home runs and 10 walks.

-- Maton has picked up a hit in seven games this year (36.8%), including one multi-hit game.
+- This season, Maton has posted at least one hit in eight of 21 games (38.1%), and had multiple hits twice.

-- In five games this year (26.3%), Maton has picked up an RBI, including two games with multiple runs batted in.
+- In 28.6% of his games this year, Maton has had at least one RBI.
+He's picked up more than one in 14.3% and driven in three or more of his team's runs in three contests.

-- He has scored in six games this year (31.6%), but has had no multi-run games.
+- He has scored in seven games this season (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.